AugustinGong/test_app_6/README.md

-Complet Ruby on Rails Developper
+First Test repo on the Complet Ruby on Rails Developper by Augustin